FU-CHANG-KAI/Reveal/README.md

 plt.plot # Line Plot
 plt.subplots # Sub Plot
 ```
+## Limitation
+Reveal is still under construction.
+More features will be presented in the near feature.

 ## Contributing
 Note that the kit is still under construction.
 Pull requests are welcome.